CloudLabsAI-Azure/RPA-in-a-day/Without-lab-9/GettingStarted-V2.md

    ![](../images/invoice-4.png)

 Once this is completed you can proceed with the lab using the lab guide.
-The rest of the exercises are available in the lab VM at ***C:\RPAIAD\RPAinADay-Student\lab manuals in pdf***, you can start from **Lab 2 How to generate insights to optimize and automate your process using process advisor**.
+The rest of the exercises are available in the lab VM at ***C:\RPAIAD\RPAinADay-Student\lab manuals in pdf***, you can start from **Lab 2 Create your first Power Automate Desktop flow**.